10TeV-wakefield-collider/simulation_guide/docs/example_simulations/single_stage/qpad.rst

 --------

 This example showcases the hosing instability in a two-bunch, single-stage PWFA with transverse offsets.
 In this example, a narrow 3 nC drive bunch excites a plasma wakefield in the nonlinear blowout regime.
 A 1 nC trailing bunch behind the driver is initially offset transversely by 2 microns and undergoes hosing as the slice centroid oscillations grow.
-Both beams tri-gaussian and the plasma density profile is longitudinally and transversely uniform.
+Both beams are tri-gaussian and the plasma density profile is longitudinally and transversely uniform.
 Some additional features of this example include:

 - **Beam loading**: The witness bunch is positioned at the appropriate phase of the wake (~ 300 um behind the driver) so that it flattens the accelerating field near the beam center.
 This helps preserve the energy spread of the witness bunch.